FarzanRahmani/IntroductionToBioinformatics/README.md

 # IntroductionToBioinformatics
-Introduction to Bioinformatics course at 1st term of university in my Master's in computer engineering.
+## Introduction to Bioinformatics course at 1st term of university in my Master's in computer engineering.
+Thanks to our instructor Dr.Ali Sharifi Zarchi I've done useful and helpful homeworks and project which taught me lots of things.